awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/sensors.md

 The file will be named *sensor-demo-m5-arduino-esp32.zip*.
 :::

-10. With your EduKit connected to your computer via the USB-C cable, build and flash the firmware:
+10. With your Core2 connected to your computer via the USB-C cable, build and flash the firmware:
 ```
 iot firmware flash --zip=sensor-demo-m5-arduino-esp32.zip
 ```